stalniy/casl/docs-src/src/content/pages/cookbook/roles-with-static-permissions/en.md

 Let's go line by line in order to understand the code:

 1. We created `updateUserDetails` that accepts 3 arguments: 1st represents user's email who initiates the request (i.e., logged in user), 2nd is an email of a user whose details will be updated and 3rd is an object of changes.
-2. Inside the function, we find initiator user in order to create `Ability` instance for it.
+2. Inside the function, we find initiator user in order to create `PureAbility` instance for it.
 3. We also find user whose details needs to be updated, so we have his id.
 4. Using `ForbiddenError` class, we ensure that user can update own details.
 If not, a `ForbiddenError` will be thrown.
 Also pay attention that we call `subject` function.
 It assigns a particular subject type to a plain JavaScript object (see [subject helper](../../guide/subject-type-detection#subject-helper) for details).
 5. We call `updateUserById` function to update user details by id in the database.